gabdir/pmldl_project/README.md

 ### Objective
 To create the bot which will automate the actions of users on the dating platform called Tinder.
 Gender to simulate the behaviour of is male.
 What to automate:
-  - [ ] Decisions on whether the girl is good looking or not
+  - [x] Decisions on whether the girl is good looking or not
-    - [ ] Collect the dataset of girls' pictures and label data on 'like-dislike' targets (Started)
+    - [x] Collect the dataset of girls' pictures and label data on 'like-dislike' targets
-    - [ ] Train CNN to classify photos
+    - [x] Train CNN to classify photos
   - [x] Left-right swipe based on the previous decision
-  - [ ] Handling of the matches: in case of match bot needs to start a conversation with a high probability of answer from the girl and try to support the dialogue for a long time
+  - [x] Handling of the matches: in case of match bot needs to start a conversation with a high probability of answer from the girl and try to support the dialogue for a long time
   - [ ] [BONUS] make notifications on matches and dialogues to the user in Telegram

 ### Usage of the bot